Bulhary (Břeclav District)

 Bulhary (until 1949 Pulgary; Pulgram) is a municipality and village in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 700 inhabitants.
-Bulhary is partly located within the Lednice–Valtice Cultural Landscape, a UNESCO World Heritage Site.
+Bulhary is partly located within the Lednice–Valtice Cultural Landscape, which is a UNESCO World Heritage Site.

 Geography

 Bulhary is located about 13 km northwest of Břeclav and 40 km south of Brno.
 It lies mostly in the Upper Morava Valley, only a small part of the municipal territory lies in the Mikulov Highlands.
 The highest point is at 278 m above sea level.
 The Thaya River flows through the town.
 The northwestern part of the municipality lies within the Pálava Protected Landscape Area.

 History

 The area of the village and its surroundings has been inhabited since time immemorial due to the fertile soil and proximity to the river.
-At the hill Syslí kopec is an archeological site where the remains of mammoth hunters weapons (28,000–24,000 years BC old) were found.
+At the hill Syslí kopec is an archaeological site where the remains of mammoth hunters weapons (28,000–24,000 years BC old) were found.
 The first written mention of Bulhary is from 1244.